microsoft/WhatTheHack/XXX-ConversationalAI/Student/Challenge3-API.md

 1. From your LUIS challenge you're going to extract the entity and call an api.
 You should already have the syntax necessary for pulling out the entities.
 2. Get a [Finnhub](https//finnhub.io/dashboard) API key, we're going to be using it to get the current stock price.
 3. We're going to be using the "Quote" feature from Finnhub, look at their [API documentation](https://finnhub.io/docs/api#quote) and get a better understanding of the requirements.
-4. In Bot Composer, add a "Send an HTTP request action" inside of your LUIS triggered dialog.
 5. Dynamically call the API with the stock ticker name that the user sent.
-You should *not* be hard coding the symbol.
+You should *not* be hard coding the symbol in your HTTP request.
 7. Respond to the user with the *opening price* of the stock that they asked about.

 ## Success Criteria
-1. The bot successfully calls the Finnhub API without any errors
+- The bot successfully calls the Finnhub API without any errors
-2. The bot can return the opening stock price of a variety of different companies such as MSFT, AAPL, JNJ, or FB.
+- The bot can return the opening stock price of a variety of different companies such as MSFT, AAPL, JNJ, or FB.
-2. The bot runs in the Bot Framework Emulator and displays the opening stock price.
+- The bot runs in the Bot Framework Emulator and displays the opening stock price.

 ## Resources